 I don’t blame it on being gay.
 I’m not struggling right now because I’m gay.
 I’m struggling because I already have depression and anxiety, and the world has added a new layer of challenges on top of that.
 There are many ways to look at depression, and one way to slice it is into situational vs. clinical depression.
 Situational depression is a temporary feeling of depression that will resolve with the rigth depression therapy and treatment.
 Clinical depression, on the other hand, is a persistent experience of depression, and it’s more severe than situational depression.
 I have clinical depression with a Corona-induced situational depression thrown on top of it—a mental health double-whammy.

 But, to be honest, I do blame it on being gay a little bit.
 Being LGBTQ means you are more prone to mental health issues, including depression, anxiety, and suicidal ideation.
 Being gay has contributed to my clinical depression, which makes COVID-19 even more challenging.
 According to the CDC, there are many different at-risks groups during this pandemic, such as people over 65 years of age and people that are immunocompromised.
-LGBTQ people are not explicitly mentioned.
+LGBTQ people are not explicitly mentioned in a possible depression treatment.
 Therefore, popular topics in the media include open letters from well-respected organizations demanding action, news articles bringing awareness to the implications of COVID-19 for LGBTQ people, and pleas for gay men to stop hooking up.
 It’s not just me.
 LGBTQ people are struggling, too.

 We’re Missing More Than Hookups